bakpakin/Fennel/from-clojure.md

 Tables cannot be lazy (again other than thru metatable cleverness) so to some degree iterators take on the role of laziness.

+If you want the sequence abstraction from Clojure, the [Cljlib][12] library provides Clojure's `mapv`, `filter`, and other functions that work using similar `seq` abstraction implemented for ordinary tables with linear runtime cost of converting tables to a sequential ones.
+In practice, using Cljlib allows porting most Clojure data transformations almost directly to Fennel.

 ## Pattern Matching

 Tragically Clojure does not have pattern matching as part of the